dashxhq/dashx-js/packages/react-native/README.md

 }
 ```

-- And then add this line in your `/android/app/build.gradle`
+- Add this line in your `/android/app/build.gradle`

 ```gradle
 apply plugin: 'com.google.gms.google-services'
 ```

-- Add your Android app on Firebase Console.
+- Add your Android app on Firebase Console: `Project Overview > Add App > Android`

 - Download `google-services.json` from there.

-- Add `google-services.json` at the following location `/android/app/google-services.json`
+- Add `google-services.json` at the following location: `/android/app/google-services.json`

-### Setup for ios
+### Setup for iOS

 - At the top of the file `/ios/{projectName}/AppDelegate.m` import Firebase: